 2. Power & Stability

-A well-balanced grip ensures you can transfer maximum energy into each shot.
-If your grip is too loose or incorrectly positioned, youβll lose power and stability, making it harder to generate forceful shots.
+A well-balanced grip ensures maximum energy transfer into each shot.
+If your grip is too loose or incorrectly positioned, you’ll lose power and stability, making it harder to generate forceful shots.

 3. Reduced Injury Risk